THE MEASURE OF ELLA

 “Here.”
 Jake emerged from below.
 Wincing at the abrupt slap of wind, he tucked his head in and put his back to it.
 “I was asleep.
 What time is it?”

-“No time for comfort.”
-Rich shouted.
+“No time for comfort,” Rich shouted.
 “It’s going to get nasty out here, so pay attention!”
-Rich ordered.

 “Going to?”
-Jake gripped the safety of the companionway and huddled against the continuous blast of sea spray.
+Jake gripped the safety of the companionway and huddled against the unrelenting blast of sea spray.

 Ella cringed at the sight of the well-mannered boy, tall and thin as parchment.
 A strong gust could blow him away.
 He didn’t belong here, on this stormy night sea.